TylerHillery/TylerHillery/README.md

 Lifelong learner passionate about understanding the "how" and "why" behind systems by peeling back the layers of abstraction.
-I'm especially drawn to the interplay between infrastructure, data systems, and developer experience.
+I'm especially drawn to the interplay between infrastructure, data systems, and product.

 Driven by curiosity, grounded in gratitude.